 Program Area(s): Political Theory

-Exchanging Utility and the Specters of Radical Democracy
+The Use of Humans: Aristotle, Time and the Specters of Radical Democracy

 Dissertation Description: For some time now, democratic theorists have largely abandoned the concepts of need and utility to economists as part of their rejection of the economization of politics, whether under neoliberal or other circumstances.
 In this dissertation, I seek to critique the contemporary politics of utility—which I argue is only the latest stage of a protracted historical and political process—but also to revalue utility for alternative purposes.
 By turning selectively to Sophocles, Aristotle, Spinoza and Marx, I develop an approach to utility that affirms radical democratic politics as it expresses abundance, not scarcity; specifically human usefulness, not object-oriented functionalism; and individuated yet collective flourishing, not individual preference satisfaction.